ibm-cloud-docs/vsrx/vsrx-basics.md

 ## Accessing the device using SSH
 {: #accessing-the-device-using-ssh}

-You can access the vSRX using SSH through a public IP address, or through a private IP address if you're on IBM Cloud VPN:
+You can access either the vSRX or the host (Ubuntu) using SSH through a private IP address if you're on IBM Cloud VPN.
+Additionally, you can access the vSRX through a public IP address as well.

 1. Go to Gateway Appliance Details screen and get the Public gateway IP or Private Gateway IP.